Judicial Branch Home >

 - threats of physical harm;

 then the person being harassed may able to ask for an Order for Protection, where custody and visitation can be decided on a temporary basis.

 The person being harassed should talk with an advocate or the Domestic Abuse Service Center about the possibility of getting an Order for Protection, which may offer more legal protections for the victim.

 Learn more about the requirements of an Order for Protection from Abuse v.
 Harassment Restraining Order.

-- order the Respondent not to contact you and your family at any time
+- order the Respondent not to contact you and your family at any time; and

-- allow police to arrest the Respondent without a warrant for violations of the order
+- allow the police to arrest the Respondent without a warrant for violations of the restraining order.

-You can start a Harassment case in the Hennepin County District Court if:
+To start a harassment case in the Hennepin County District Court:

-- you or the Respondent lives in Hennepin County OR
+- you or the Respondent must live in Hennepin County OR

 - the Respondent has physically or sexually assaulted you (only one incident is required); OR